About Form 1098-T

 - To apply for an ITIN, use Form W-7, Application for IRS Individual Taxpayer Identification Number.

 If you are asked to complete the W-9S form but do not yet have your Taxpayer Identification Number (ITIN), apply for an ITIN using the Form W-7, write "Applied For" in the space for the ITIN, sign and date the form, and give it to the requester.
-Note: Entering "Applied For" means that you have already applied for an ITIN or that you intend to apply for one soon.
+Note: Entering "Applied For" means you have already applied for an ITIN or intend to apply soon.

 Colleges provide a statement of tuition and expenses (for yourself or a dependent) using Form 1098-T. This informational form that lets students know they may qualify for the American Opportunity Tax Credit.
 The form is required by the IRS to report payments for qualified educational expenses.
 Qualified educational expenses include courses for which you receive academic credit.
 It should not be considered as tax opinion or advice.
 Please consult with your tax advisor to find out what additional information you need to qualify for the tax credit.
 Visit irs.gov/es for more details.

 Generally, students receive a Form 1098-T Tuition Statement by January 31.
 Keep it with your tax documents and consult your tax preparer to determine if you can use the American Opportunity Tax Credit.
 To claim AOTC, you must complete Form 8863 and attach the completed form to your Form 1040.
 To claim the full credit, your modified adjusted gross income (MAGI) must be $80,000 or less ($160,000 or less for married filing jointly).

 You will not have to renew your consent if you have previously consented to the electronic format and have not revoked consent.
 Your 1098T will be available in electronic format only.
 If you want a paper copy, you must access the Tax Information screen in the ECC Self-Service and click Change Preferences.
 This should be done BEFORE December 31.

 Yes.
 Log in to accessECC the portal, choose 'Self-Service', and select the 'Tax Information' link.
 You can then change your preference to electronic delivery of your 1098-T. This lets you print the current year and the prior year's 1098-Ts.